quicwg/multipath/draft-ietf-quic-multipath.md

 pointing to an existing path ID, but the connection ID and/or the 4-tuple are different from the value associated with that path (see {{migration}}).
-  * NAT rebinding events are detected when packets are received from a different 4-tuple than the one previously associated with the path ID.
   * Paths can be closed at any time, as specified in {{path-close}}.
   * It is not impossible to create multiple paths sharing the same 4-tuple.
 Each of these paths can be closed at any time, like any other path.